coremaze/Plasma-Writeup/README.md

 What was happening here seemed over my head.
 I'd seen this same type of code pattern in Cube World before, and was unable to figure out what was going on.

-Apparently Andoryuuta was less oblivious, because he said he wasn't able to figure out how the virtual machine in Cube World worked.
+Apparently Andoryuuta was less oblivious, because he noted he wasn't able to figure out how the virtual machine in Cube World worked.

+Then I realized that's what I was looking at.

+### An Embedded Emulator

 When framing it in the perspective of some kind of bytecode interpreter, emulator, or virtual machine, and given that I have created an emulator for obscure hardware before, this code suddenly made a lot more sense.
 So, with that bit of knowledge, I started working on the decompilation of this strange loop function: